steffenmueller4/steffenmueller4.github.io/_posts/2022-05-10-building-an-event-driven-microservice-application.md

 This improves the overall understanding of the entire event-driven architecture and leads to better solutions.
 For example, the knowledge of the event sourcing pattern improves the solution when building a history of something such as the booking history in our project.

-Also, you should directly think about a schema registry for managing your domain event messages.
+As mentioned already, you should directly think about a schema registry for managing your domain event messages.
 As soon as the number of microservices increases, you will be happy when you do not have to update all domain event message definitions or coordinate the rollout.
+Furthermore, your team needs to learn about Protocol Buffers message compatability.
+A good read about that is, for example, {% cite Gramila2021 %}.

 Last but not least, make sure that your domain event messages are replayable as Adam Bellmare recommends in {% cite Bellemare2020 %}.
 For example, our first versions of our Kafka consumers were creating an ID when inserting new entries to some systems.